versluis/P2-Header-Ad/readme.txt

 == Changelog ==

 = 1.3 =
-added translation readiness
+* added translation readiness
-added German Translation
+* added German Translation
-added Spanish Translation (thanks to Andrew Kurtis)
+* added Spanish Translation (thanks to Andrew Kurtis)

 = 1.2 =
-tweaked placement of advert: now it's fixed to the header added funky fade-in effect when the site loads
+* tweaked placement of advert: now it's fixed to the header
+* added funky fade-in effect when the site loads

 = 1.1 =
-added option to remove the ad for logged-in users
+* added option to remove the ad for logged-in users

 = 1.0 =
-Initial Release
+* initial Release